jtclarkjr/openide-rust/README.md

 # OpenIDE Rust

-A quick command-line tool to open projects in various IDEs and editors.
+A CLI tool to open projects in various IDEs and editors.

 ## Installation